 So is it not our duty now when there have been so many abuses in this country?
 Has there been a greater usurpation in memory?
 Should we not throw off a Government imposed without the consent of the governed - without a majority vote of the People?
-No, no, no - he is now calling to us from the grave, and some, frightened, will run away like Mr. Poe - but I say, we have to act to free ourselves now!
+No, no, no - he is now calling to us and some, frightened, will run away, but I say, keep calling to us, calling to us to resist